-"But I am back quicker than I expected.
-It has been a lot quicker, but that maybe comes down to experience.
+He added, "But I am back quicker than I expected.
+It has been a lot quicker, but that maybe comes down to experience."

-"Maybe you don’t have the sharpness in your legs yet, but it is in your mind, where you can react quicker because you have been in the situations before.
+"Maybe you don’t have the sharpness in your legs yet, but it is in your mind, where you can react quicker because you have been in the situations before," Fletcher explained.

 "I think my legs are coming back.
 If you had said I would be in this position back in June and July, I wouldn't have believed you, but as I am here now I think it is going well."

 Fletcher returned to the side against Galatasaray in the Champions League in September, and the 28-year-old admitted that manager Sir Alex Ferguson's caution caused the player to the delay his comeback to the senior squad.